overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 **I do not provide all Xorg drivers by default!!!**

 If I ever find out how, I will ditch Xorg and will switch to Wayland.
 Since I have no experience whatsoever with Wayland that might take some time.
+Just read on /r/linux that there is no chance of getting GL acceleration with NVIDIA proprietary driver and Wayland.
+Nouveau would be better.
+But nouveau is out of the question for gamers due to low performance.
+It would be still interesting to provide it for simple desktop users and developers.
 Also XFCE and MATE need to support it first. **At the moment I strongly suggest you use XFCE** since those scripts are muich more up-to-date and were successful in recent testing.

 ### Current issues